Larceny: Person steals coffee scales from Macquarie Shopping Centre cafe

 SO crouched behind the cash register, continuing to move through the cafe and looking at various items.
-It is alleged SO took coffee scales, valued at $319.
+Police alleged SO took coffee scales, valued at $319.
 SO concealed items in a bag and left.
 The shopping centre’s CCTV recorded SO’s actions, including footage of her leaving the shopping centre in her car.

 MERIT (Magistrates Early Referral Into Treatment) substance abuse program means CRO